 23. Admire the view of Montjuïc

 From Montjuïc, you’ll have amazing views of the city of Barcelona.
 See where you’ve been so far and where you still want to go.
-The views down from the National Museum of Catalan Art towards the Plaza d’Espayna are particular spectacular!
+The views down from the National Museum of Catalan Art towards the Plaza d’Espayna are particularly spectacular!

 24. Watch the fountain at Montjuïc

-Best thing is to see the fountain of Montjuïc at night.
+The best thing is to see the fountain of Montjuïc at night.
 During most part of the year, they put up a show when it gets dark of light, music and amazing fountain effects.
 But if you don’t happen to be around it at night, then it’s still a pretty cool spot to hang around, watch the children play or take photos around the fountains.

 25. Take the cable car to the harbor

 From Montjuïc you can take the funicular down to the harbor.
 Even more spectacular views and a great way to transport yourself!
 Book your Cable Car Ticket in advance.

 26. Bike along the beaches of La Barceloneta